kontist/kontist.github.io/docs/advanced-authentication.markdown

 ### Verify device challenge

 To verify device challenge you need to provide a signature of `stringToSign` received after challenge creation.
+Performing this verification will grant you a confirmed access token giving you access to all banking APIs.

+If the OAuth2 client involved uses refresh tokens, you will also obtain a confirmed refresh token with the response.
+Such a refresh token can be used to renew confirmed access tokens.
+This will allow you to perform the device challenge verification procedure only once for the whole lifetime of your refresh token.

 ```shell
 curl "https://api.kontist.com/api/user/devices/4e310a55-1b1a-4efb-b9a5-fd04491bdd21/challenges/5f7c36e2-e0bf-4755-8376-ac6d0711192e/verify" \